hannahtesfay/blogservice/README.md

 ## Installation & usage
 ### Installation
-- Clone or download the repo
+- Clone or download the repo.
-- In your command line, navigate to the server folder and run `npm install`
+- In your command line, navigate to the server folder and run `npm install`.
 ### Usage
 - In your command line, navigate to the server folder and run `npm run start` to run the server.
-Make sure you see the following message: `Express now departing from http://localhost:3000`
+Make sure you see the following message: `Express now departing from http://localhost:3000`.
-- Open index.html in your browser
+- Open index.html in your browser.
 -

 ## Technologies
+- JavaScript
+- HTML, CSS (using the [Bulma](https://bulma.io) framework)
+- Express

 ## Process
 ## Licence